Thermal light cannot be represented as a statistical mixture of single pulses

-where the function $\upsilon (x)$ is chosen to characterize the spread in the direction of wave vectors in the pulse and should be peaked at $x=1$ for $\mathbf{ \hat{m}}$ to indicate the nominal direction of propagation of the pulse; the function $l(k)$ is now relied on to help capture the shape of the norm of the integrand of (\ref{thermal1}); note that again the pulses are all divergenceless.
-For our weight function $\bar{p}(s)$ we assume that the $ \mathbf{\hat{m}}$ are distributed isotropically and, for each $\mathbf{\hat{m }}$, all $\mathbf{\hat{n}}$ perpendicular to $\mathbf{\hat{m}}$ are equally distributed,
+where the function $\upsilon (x)$ is chosen to characterize the spread in the direction of wave vectors in the pulse and should be peaked at $x=1$ for $\mathbf{\hat{m}}$ to indicate the nominal direction of propagation of the pulse; the function $l(k)$ is now relied on to help capture the shape of the norm of the integrand of (\ref{thermal1}).
+For $\bar{p}(s)$ we assume that the $\mathbf{\hat{m}}$ are distributed isotropically and, for each $\mathbf{ \hat{m}}$, all $\mathbf{\hat{n}}$ perpendicular to $\mathbf{\hat{m}}$ are equally distributed,